 Please help us save lives by enrolling your canine companion in the UFVH Canine Blood Donor Program.
 One unit of blood can treat 2 to 4 patients.

 Can my dog donate blood?

 The health and welfare of our canine blood donors is our most important concern.
 A unit of canine blood is equivalent to the pint donated by people.
-Healthy dogs 1 to 8 years of age, and our canine donors retire at 8 years old.
+We enroll healthy dogs between 1 to 5 years of age, and our canine donors retire at 8 years old.
 One of the most important qualities of a canine blood donor is a calm, friendly temperament, and willingness to be gently restrained on their side for approximately 8 to 10 minutes during preparation and collection of blood.
 Dogs weighing more than 50 pounds can safely donate a half pint of blood every 4 to 6 weeks, and dogs weighing over 50 pounds can donate a pint of blood every 8 weeks.

 Prior to enrollment in the Canine Blood Donor Program, your dog will receive a physical examination and blood tests to be sure that they can safely donate blood.
 To insure the safety of the blood supply, each donor is screened for blood-borne infectious agents that could be transmitted to patients by a transfusion.

 Just like people, dogs have several blood types, including a universal blood type.
 We determine the blood type of our donors so that their blood products can be better matched to the patient’s need.

 Due to our substantial investment in the blood donors as well as the increasing demand for blood by our patients, we request that your dog participate in the Canine Blood Donor Program for at least 2 years and be available for regular donations every other month.